Whittle index based Q-learning for restless bandits with average reward

 \section{Conclusions}

 We have presented a novel Q-learning algorithm for Whittle indexable restless bandits and justified it both analytically and through numerical experiments.
 The general philosophy extends easily to related problems such as discounted rewards and related algorithms such as SARSA.
-An interesting future direction is to explore function approximation for Q-values in order to handle large state spaces.
+An interesting future direction is to combine function approximation with the present scheme in order to handle large state spaces.
 Another open issue is to obtain convergence rates and regret bounds for this scheme.
 While some results are available for two time scale stochastic approximations in general (see, e.g., \cite{BorkarPattathil}), none seems available for two time scale algorithms with asynchronous iterates.